Skip to content Skip to footer navigation

 Temu_Shenzhen_Mingjiang_Digital_hair_dryer

-We found a dangerous hair dryer for sale on global retailer Temu.
+We found a dangerous hair dryer for sale on Temu.

 Black Friday's global status can make it a great opportunity to score an online bargain from an overseas retailer, but be aware that doing so could land you with a product that could be a risk to you and your loved ones.